 I’m obsessed with home renovation and home buying shows on HGTV.

-But every episode always has a happy ending, and there have been plenty of times when I’ve wondered how the people on those shows feel one year later, or how they’ve changed things up once the cameras left the premises.
+But every episode always has a happy ending, and there have been plenty of times when I’ve wondered how the people on those shows feel a few years later, or how they’ve changed things up once the cameras left the premises.

 How did they decorate after all the props were taken away?
 Did they keep the paint colors the same?
 Do they still love the flooring/furniture/windows that they chose/bought/installed?

-I wish every show had a “One Year Later” follow-up season so we can really see what happened after those first impressions, because even if I’m intrigued by something I’ve seen, I’m more convinced after I hear how it’s been working out.
+I wish every show had a “One Year Later” or “Five Years Later” follow-up season so we can really see what happened after those first impressions, because even if I’m intrigued by something I’ve seen, I’m more convinced after I hear how it’s been working out.

 And without hesitation, I say yes!

-Here’s my experience one year later, after many nights of sharing a bed with my husband and toddler in all four seasons.
+Here’s my experience three years later, after many nights of sharing a bed with my husband, toddler, and a new baby in all four seasons.

-(And, the original discount that Avocado gave to Garden Betty readers is still valid!
-Click here to get $150 off any mattress, or keep reading to the end where you’ll find the link with your special code to use at checkout.)
+Pssst… The original discount that Avocado gave to Garden Betty readers is still valid!
+Use code GARDENBETTY to get $150 off any mattress.

 If you missed my initial Avocado Green Mattress review, you can read that first to learn how and why I chose them.